11 organizations that boost veterans’ businesses

 Veterans are exempt from paying fees for loans of up to $350,000 though SBA’s Express program.
 The agency says it backed $1.9 billion in loans to 3,094 veteran-owned businesses in FY 2013.
 SBA no longer offers the Patriot Express Loan for veteran business owners.

 SBA also offers economic injury disaster loans for military reservists whose businesses have suffered during deployment.
 These loans provide the necessary working capital to help small businesses survive until normal operations resume after a disaster.
 This loan is available only to small businesses when SBA determines they are unable to obtain credit elsewhere.

 A consortium of partners offers basic business start-up classes delivered at military bases throughout the country.
 The Veterans Business Outreach Program, one Boots to Business partner, provides specialized business counseling, training, mentoring and referrals for veterans considering owning their own business.
 In Missouri, the center is located at the Veterans Business Resource Center in St. Louis.

 - National Veterans Small Business Engagement

 This annual event, sponsored by the U.S. Department of Veterans Affairs, is the largest nationwide conference of its kind, providing veterans the opportunity to connect directly with procurement decision makers across government and commercial industry, network and market a business.
-The conference was held in St. Louis in 2013.
-The the 2015 conference is scheduled for Philadelphia November 17-19.
+The conference was held in Philadelphia in 2015.
+The the 2016 conference is scheduled for Minneapolis November 1-3.